pachristopher/doppler/README.md

 The script is POSIX compliant and has been tested and works in the z shell on Arch Linux.

 It will need to be chmod'd to give it executable privileges and put in a folder that is in the PATH environment.

+As part of the cleanup routine, it assumes that there are no files named doppimg*.png or radar.gif that are critical and cannot be deleted from the current directory.